Hummingbird: Fast, Flexible, and Fair Inter-Domain Bandwidth Reservations: Specification for on SCION

 \subsection{Key Derivation}

-Since the derivation of $A_K$ is done completely by AS $K$, they are free to choose the key derivation function used in \cref{eq:keyderivation}.
-The concrete input to the key derivation is shown in \cref{fig:kdf:resinfo}, where $\fl{ResStart} = \fl{BaseTimestamp} - \fl{ResStartOffset}$.
+Since the derivation of $A_K$ is done completely by AS $K$, they are free to choose the key derivation function used in the key derivation as described in \cref{eq:keyderivation} in the main paper: